AdamNaghs/cvector/README.md

 	} Vec_Error;

  # Comparisons
- There is no way for me to know if some unique data type is equal so I leave it to a function pointer which reaturns a Comparison or -1 for LESS, 0 for EQUAL, 1 for GREATER
+ There is no way for me to know if some unique data type is equal so I leave it to a function pointer which returns a Comparison or -1 for LESS, 0 for EQUAL, 1 for GREATER

 	 typedef enum